web3os-org/kernel/README.md

 ---
 (WIP)

-Three is just a pet at this point, but eventually it will become a useful assistant.
+Three is just a pet at this point, but eventually it will become a useful assistant, or go the way of Clippy.

 Just type `three` at the terminal to get started!